 “He asked me to call him that, sir,” Lynn said.
 Her gaze settled on the floor.
 “He was a kind employer and a good man.
 If Egil didn’t do this, I hope you find whoever did.”

 “I hope I will, too,” Leandros said.
 He wasn’t one for idle reassurances.
 “Do you know of anyone who might want him dead?”

 Lynn shook her head.
 “Everyone loved Nikolas.
 The people of Histrios, they loved Nikolas.
 But I suppose some’d wish harm upon him.
 Some who disagree with this secession,” she murmured.

 “What do you mean by that?
 The Enforcers?”

-“I understand,” Leandros said, turning over this new information in his mind.
-He’d have to ask the Councilors about that, later.
-“One more thing…Nikolas and Penelope.
+Leandros turned this new information over in his mind.
+He’d have to ask the Councilors about it later.
+“One more thing: Nikolas and Penelope.
 Was their marriage a happy one?”

 “Of course, sir,” Lynn said with a curtsy.